 H&R Block Can Handle Your Tax Situation

-For a limited time, you may be eligible to file your tax return for free, even if you own a home, itemize deductions, have charitable contributions, and have medical or childcare expenses.
+Depending on your tax situation, you may qualify to file your federal taxes free with H&R Block – even if you own a home, itemize deductions, have charitable contributions and have medical or childcare expenses.

 File Taxes Online with H&R Block:

 H&R Block gives you the freedom to file your tax return anytime, anywhere, on any device.
 The company also provides a “maximum refund guarantee” to help you get back the most money possible.

 H&R Block Online Features: